Some Common Questions:

 4) Is the engine dangerous to operate ?

 The engine is not dangerous to operate, but keep in mind you are using heat to run it and that heat can be dangerous to operate.
 Good ventilation is required for both the wood and propane front end Fire Boxes.
-The engine is not a steam engine and has no danger of explosion.
+The engine is not a steam engine and has little to no danger of explosion.

 5) Is the engine self starting ?